Call now on 07984 696755 or 01952 605792

 WILL I BARK LIKE A DOG OR CLUCK LIKE A CHICKEN?

 Let me guess...
 You've seen a stage show where a hypnotist made people do all these crazy things.
-Or, perhaps you have ideas from Hollywood's films and TV.
-The stage hypnotist often carefully selects his subjects (watch how many volunteers he has sit down), and he chooses people he knows WILL bark like a dog.
+Perhaps you have ideas from films and TV.
+The stage hypnotist often carefully selects his subjects (watch how many volunteers he has sit down), and chooses people he knows WILL bark like a dog.
 They will because somewhere inside them is a part that loves to entertain.
-And they will do it because, deep down inside, they don't believe there is anything wrong with barking like a dog and it is something they are happy to do.
+They will do it because, deep down inside, they don't believe there is anything wrong with barking like a dog and it is something they are happy to do.
+I can do it if you really want me to but I don't usually include it in the consulting room environment!

 Hypnosis cannot make you do something that is against your morals or ethics.
 All hypnosis is self-hypnosis, in truth, and no hypnotist can make you do something that you really don't want to do.
 That's why some people can be hypnotised to stop smoking and yet they still smoke.
 You have to want the change, agree with the change, and then hypnosis is an instrument for helping make that change better, faster, more effective and permanent.